Submitty/Submitty/README_utm_arm.txt

     sudo bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/install_system.sh --vagrant

-    Hopefully it completes without error or network problems.
+    Hopefully it completes without error or network problems... if you have errors, you can try to re-run the above command.
+However, if it crashes in the middle of creating the data, you may need to do:

+    sudo bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/bin/recreate_sample_courses.sh

 11. When finished, access the Submitty website from a browser on your host machine: